uswds/uswds-for-designers/README.md

 ## :tulip: April 2020: New Sketch files

-In April 2020, we reased a new version of the USWDS Sketch files, along with USWDS 2.7.0.
+In April 2020, we released a new version of the USWDS Sketch files, along with USWDS 2.7.0.
 This new package makes a number of improvements:

 - Uses only a single library file: `uswds`
 - Adds all themeable token and component symbols to a simplified `uswds-project` file